Making A Safe Home For You And Your Growing Family

 Every home should have smoke alarms on each floor of the house and in the main living area.

-• If it runs on batteries change at least once a year - never ‘borrow’ the batteries to use for something else
+- If they run on batteries, change them least once a year - never ‘borrow’ the batteries to use for something else

-• Keep it clean of dust and dirt.
+- Keep them clean of dust and dirt.

 Fire safety is another good reason to keep your home smoke free.

 Check the temperature of your water at home.
 If you are able to set your hot water thermostat it should be at 60 degrees.
-Higher than this and there is a risk of scalds.
+Higher than this and there is a risk of scalds and burns.

-• During pregnancy too hot bath water can cause overheating, dehydration and may make you feel faint.
+- During pregnancy bath water that is too hot can cause overheating, dehydration and may make you feel faint.

 Whilst you are pregnant you can begin to look at risks to children in your home and garden.